 The bison was modeled after “Black Diamond” in the New York City Zoo.
 Buffalo nickels are extremely popular.

-Vibrant brilliant luster and a sharp strike.
+Vibrant luster and a solid strike.
+Nice for the grade.

 Rich satiny luster over nearly flawless silky smooth surfaces.

 Very sharply struck and mark-free with glistening brilliant luster displaying very subtle shades of powder-blue, rose, and lavender.